amazon-ion/ion-docs/guides/symbols-guide.md

 the Catalog, all of the symbol IDs in its max\_id range will have unknown text.

-Generally, Ion readers provide two kinds of SymbolToken reading APIs: those that return raw text (for convenience), and those that return complete SymbolTokens (for full fidelity).
+Generally, Ion readers provide two kinds of SymbolToken reading APIs, those that return:

+-   Raw text (for convenience), and
+-   Complete SymbolTokens (for full fidelity).

 For

 -   *Binary readers*, note that IVM semantics will never be applied to SymbolTokens encountered along this path<sup>[1](#fn1)</sup>.
 If the